Bayurzx/Bunnyshell-Article-Getting_Started/fin.md

 -   Unified Platform: With Bunnyshell, you can perform all stages of your development in one platform.
 Say goodbye to complex setups and enjoy the convenience of managing your testing, development, and staging environments in minutes.
 -   Collaboration Made Easy: Bunnyshell allows multiple participants to clone environments and experiment with ideas and features independently, eliminating the stress of pull requests and breaking changes.
 -   Accelerated Deployment: Bunnyshell enables businesses to deploy all-in-one application environments systematically and rapidly, enhancing productivity and time-to-market.

--   Reproduction and Testing: Easily reproduce and test your current solution or explore different use cases in seconds,
+-   Reproduction and Testing: Easily reproduce and test your current solution or explore different use cases in seconds.
--   Cost Management: Bunnyshell helps you optimize costs by efficiently managing your environments and resources,
+-   Cost Management: Bunnyshell helps you optimize costs by efficiently managing your environments and resources.

 Tutorial: Setting Up Full-Stack Environments with Bunnyshell
 ------------------------------------------------------------

 In this tutorial, we will cover two segments: the first segment will demonstrate using Docker to start a full-stack environment, and the second segment will focus on using Terraform.

 ### Pre-tutorial

-Before we start let talk about environments in bunnyshell
+Before we start, let's talk about environments in Bunnyshell:
 - When working with with environment variables, you can create either a project, environment, or component variable.

 ---